DilaraUcar/the-hangman-game/README.md

 I have manually tested this project by doing the following:
 - Giging invalid inputs to make sure the input validation is working correctly.
 - Tested in my gitpod terminal and also in the Code Institute Heroku terminal
-- Passed the code through a [PEP8 Python Validator.](https://pep8ci.herokuapp.com/#)
+- Passed the code through a [PEP8 Python Validator.](https://pep8ci.herokuapp.com/#) All code have been appropietly corrected and is now passing through the validator with no problems.

 ### Bugs
 #### Solved Bugs